-For Ameren Illinois, the 2016 and 2017 Procurement Plans recommended a procurement of at least a portion of the Ameren Illinois capacity needs for the 2017-2018 and 2018-2019 delivery years through bilateral capacity purchases obtained through anthe IPA competitive procurement process, with the remainder of its capacity needs procured through the MISO PRA.
-As outlined below and further discussed in Section 5.2.3, for this Plan, the IPA recommends a realigning refinement of the capacity procurement strategy for Ameren Illinois with the capacity procurement strategy for ComEd and MidAmerican, which is the procurement of 50% of the capacity entirely requirements in the near-term forward markets through their respective RTO's capacity auction IPA administered RFPs in a laddered fashion, and the remaining balance through the MISO PRA.
+For Ameren Illinois, the 2016 and 2017 Procurement Plans recommended a procurement of a portion of the Ameren Illinois capacity needs for the 2017-2018 and 2018-2019 delivery years through bilateral capacity purchases obtained through the IPA competitive procurement process, with the remainder of its capacity needs procured through the MISO PRA.
+As outlined below and further discussed in Section 5.2.3, for this Plan, the IPA recommends a refinement of the capacity procurement strategy, which is the procurement of 50% of the capacity requirements in the near-term forward markets through IPA administered RFPs in a laddered fashion, and the remaining balance through the MISO PRA.